pombredanne/centidb/docs/concepts.rst

 Note that to conveniently reference a folder from other data, it is important to include a secondary index on the *ID* column.
 This index allows folders to be found by ID, and a range query to be performed on their key prefix.
-Using a single engine order and no additional indexes, not only can folders be enumerated for a full account, but also any level of the subtree.
+With a single engine order and no additional indexes, not only can folders be enumerated for a full account, but also any level of the subtree.